Here’s our guideline in brief: Just send us the words, with standard spelling and punctuation. If we have any questions, we’ll ask.

-What a Submission Should Look Like
+What a Submission Is Going to Look Like

 |Meta-tag description: Little Red Riding Hood has to beware of the Big Bad Wolf, especially when she jocks a long-haul freight on the interstellar space lanes.